Math 692 Spring 2024

 On this track, in addition to writing the two papers, you will also give feedback and suggestions on three papers other students write, and will revise your papers to take into account feedback from other students and me.

-All of the papers will be managed in a shared git repository, so you will also learn how to use git for collaboration on papers.
+All the papers will be managed in a shared git repository, so you will also learn how to use git for collaboration on papers.
 (I will provide the repository, templates for papers, and instructions.)

 List of possible topics (will expand over time)

-Academic honesety
+Academic honesty

-In both the homework and mini-paper track, you are welcome to get help from me, printed references like books and papers, electronic resources like lecture notes posted to the web or comments on MathOverlow, and other students.
+In both the homework and mini-paper track, you are welcome to get help from me, printed references like books and papers, electronic resources like lecture notes posted to the web or comments on MathOverflow, and other students.
 However, all sources from any of these forms must be cited fully.
 You must write up your solutions or paper on your own.
 If you have questions about how or when to cite a source, ask me.
 Failure to cite sources is academic dishonesty and will be reported.

 Students with disabilities